Compare

 Our philosophy on purity

 We believe that if you're choosing an amino acid supplement, it should contain amino acids — and as little else as possible.
 Our tablets are nothing but amino acids pressed into a tab.
 Our unflavored powder is nothing but amino acids in a jar.
 No coating, no flow agents, no fillers, no sweeteners, and no unresearched additions.
-It's the simplest, cleanest EAA product we can make, true to the formula that the published research actually studied.

 It's not just what's in OptimalAmino — it's what we've independently verified isn't.
 You won't see a free-from list this comprehensive from other brands because most aren't willing to invest in the testing required to make these claims.